Celebrating the Final month of our 88th season.

 First Time At Alta?

 Sunny spring days are a great time to discover new ski areas and new terrain.
-A lot of skiers visit Alta for the first time in the spring.
+A lot of skiers visit Alta for the first time in April.
 Whether you're visiting Alta for the first time or the first time in a decade, we have some handy resources for brushing up on the little nuances that are specific to Alta and Little Cottonwood Canyon.

 - Alta 101 : How To Ski Alta Like a Local—a video series featuring tips and tricks for making the most of your time at Alta Ski Area